nilswende/JLanI/README.md

 It identifies the most likely language of an unknown text.

 JLanI by default uses the wordlist files contained in ``./resources/jlani/wordlists``.
-The included languages are German, English and French.
+The included languages are English, French, German, Mandalorian and Spanish.

 Configuration is done via ``./config/jlani/lanikernel.ini``.